Expressable launches with millions for scalable speech therapy – TechCrunch

 Not relying on the traditional contractor model might be a differentiation, but it’s also a challenge.
 The startup will have to rapidly (and efficiently) hire SLPs for the variety of speaking conditions out there — and in order to expand into new markets, it has to go through the arduous legal process of local licensing requirements, instead of just going to a white-label solution that helps staff similar companies while offloading individual practitioner certification.

-While it has ambitions to become a national practice, Expressable currently operates in 15 states, and employs SLPs that are licensed in all the states that it operates in.
+While it has ambitions to become a national practice, Expressable currently operates in 15 states, and employs SLPs that are licensed in all the states in which it operates.